Print

 Instructions

-1. Soak the sticky rice in water in a large bowl for a minimum of 15-20 minutes.
-Drain the milky-looking rice water, save the water for use to pickle the mustard greens.
-Separate the rice from the water and save rice grains and water for later steps.
+Step 1.
+Make the rice water.
+Soak the sticky rice in water in a large bowl for 15-20 minutes.
+Drain the milky-looking rice water and save it for pickling the mustard greens.

-3. Wash the mustard greens in cold water and let dry, then cut into large pieces, 3-4 inches long.
-Cut the stems into thin pieces about 1/4 inch thick and 3-4 inches long.
-Add just enough salt (1/2 tablespoon) to mustard greens and massage the mustard greens with your fingers for 2-3 minutes.
-Rub salt into the greens until the leafy greens look bruised and wilted.
-Skip this step if you don’t have time.
+Step 4.
+Prep your mustard greens.
+Wash the mustard greens in cold water and let them dry, then cut them into large pieces, 3-4 inches long.
+Cut the thicker stems into thin pieces about 1/4 inch thick and 3-4 inches long, and place in a large bowl.

-6. Close the lid and keep the glass jar at room temperature.
-The sun is fine, too, for the quick fermentation to take place.
-This recipe is quick and easy and doesn't require a long time for the mustard greens to be pickled.
+Step 9.
+Fermentation time!
+Close the lid and keep the glass jar at room temperature.
+For a quicker fermentation, keeping it in a sunny spot is fine, too.
+This recipe is fast and easy and doesn't require a long time for the mustard greens to be pickled.

-7. The color of the mustard greens will change from bright green to yellow as time passes.
-Check the mustard greens on day 2 and taste a small piece to see if you like the flavors.
-Taste the chilis if it’s too spicy and either pickle it for 2-4 more days or be done and place the glass jar in the fridge.
-It stays good for up to 4 weeks!
-Enjoy it daily!
-With your omelet, fried rice, salads, soups, or by itself!
+Step 10.
+The color of the mustard greens will change from bright green to yellow as time passes.
+Check the mustard greens on day two and taste a small piece to see if you like the flavors.

 Notes

-• Don’t throw away the rice in the rice sack once you are done pickling the mustard greens.
+• Don’t throw away the rice in the rice sack once you pick the mustard greens.
 I steam or cook the rice and TASTE the BOLD and DELICIOUS pickled rice!

 • Jasmine or Japanese rice is ok as a substitute for sticky rice.

-• Use a large empty pickle jar if you don't have a tall glass jar.
+• If you don't have a tall glass jar, use a large empty pickle jar.
 Wash it well with soap and hot water before use.

 1. Use cotton nut milk bags (as seen in the pictures above.)